mastercomfig/mastercomfig/docs/tf2/cvarlist_win.md

 sv_vote_creation_timer                   : 150      : , "sv"           : How long before a player can attempt to call another vote (in seconds). sv_vote_failure_timer                    : 300      : , "sv"           : A vote that fails cannot be re-submitted for this long
 sv_vote_failure_timer_mvm                : 120      : , "sv"           : A vote that fails in MvM cannot be re-submitted for this long
-sv_vote_holder_may_vote_no               : 0        : , "sv"           : 1 = Vote caller is not forced to vote yes on yes/no votes.
+sv_vote_holder_may_vote_no               : 0        : , "sv", "rep"    : 1 = Vote caller is not forced to vote yes on yes/no votes.
 sv_vote_issue_autobalance_allowed        : 0        : , "sv"           : Can players call votes to enable or disable auto team balance?
 sv_vote_issue_autobalance_cooldown       : 300      : , "sv"           : Minimum time before another auto team balance vote can occur (in seconds).
 sv_vote_issue_changelevel_allowed        : 0        : , "sv"           : Can players call votes to change levels?